Kitware/multivariate-view/README.md

 ![ep2](https://github.com/Kitware/multivariate-view/assets/9558430/228d87af-0e1b-4b6d-929e-3253a82d90e5)

 *Note: the EP1 phase from the paper is comprised of fewer voxels and is more difficult to visualize without data filters*

+# Data Loading

+Two of the easiest formats to use are HDF5 and NPZ.
+For both of these file types, each channel of the volume should have its own dataset at the top level, and each dataset must be identical in shape and datatype.
+There should be no other datasets present.

+If the application is started with `multivariate-view --data /path/to/data.h5`, then all root level datasets will be loaded automatically and visualized.